farbod2015/javascript/Rapid ES6 Training.md

 ### Static Members

 * by declaring a static method, it gets attached directly to the class as a constructor function.
-We can access static methods using the class name (no need to create an instance of the class):
+We can access static methods using the class name (not the instance of the class):

     ```javascript
     class Project {